Durable, Cost-Effective FDM 3D Printing Services

 FDM printing process is suitable for most parts.
 The main benefits of this process are:

-• Often parts can be designed so that no post processing is required
+Often parts can be designed so that no post processing is required (eg. support material)

 As a rule of thumb, if your part/product meets the criteria below, then FDM printing is likely to be a good option:

-Alternatively, if your part is very detailed and requires the best possible surface quality, then we also provide resin printing service.
+Alternatively, if your part has very small details and requires the best possible surface quality, then we also provide resin printing service.

 When FDM printing may not be optimal?